stefan-hoeck/idris2-tutorial/src/Tutorial/Eq.md

 Please take a moment to appreciate what we achieved here:
 A *proof* in the mathematical sense that our function will not affect the length of our list.
-There will be no need to verify this in any kind of unit or similar test!
+We no longer need a unit test or similar program to verify this.

 Before we continue, please note an important thing: In our case expression, we used a *variable* for the result from the